 First and foremost, those on the Spectrum are superbly analytical, often capable of solving problems with a preferred efficiency expected by managers.
 When faced with previous problems to solve, the Aspie will often be the first one to solve it.

 One other trait that is generally cherished in any workplace, from which those on the Spectrum often possess, is an eye for detail.
 Those on the Spectrum, with a clear mind, can see what most other employees would overlook.
-The only downfall is if the Aspie gets flustered.
-At which point, he or she cannot truly see what is in front of them.

 Overall, between the weaknesses and strengths, Aspies can adjust to almost any work environment related to customer service.
 If you are an Aspie looking for his or her first job, don’t be afraid to try this particular field.
 It can lead to promotions within, or pave the way toward something more suitable for you.